-We present ProCS15: A program that computes the isotropic chemical shielding values of backbone and $C\beta$ atoms given a protein structure in less than a second.
+We present ProCS15: a program that computes the isotropic chemical shielding values of backbone and $C\beta$ atoms given a protein structure in less than a second.
 ProCS15 is based on around 2.35 million OPBE/6-31G(d,p)//PM6 calculations on tripeptides and small structural models of hydrogen-bonding.
 The ProCS15-predicted chemical shielding values are compared to experimentally measured chemical shifts for Ubiquitin and the third IgG-binding domain of Protein G through linear regression and yield RMSD values of up to 2.2, 0.7, and 4.8 ppm for carbon, hydrogen, and nitrogen atoms.
 These RMSD values are very similar to corresponding RMSD values computed using OPBE/6-31G(d,p) for the entire structure for each proteins.
 These maximum RMSD values can be reduced by using NMR-derived structural ensembles of Ubiquitin.
 For example, for the largest ensemble the largest RMSD values are 1.7, 0.5, and 3.5 ppm for carbon, hydrogen, and nitrogen.
-The corresponding RMSD values predicted by several empirical chemical shift predictors range between 0.7 - 1.1, 0.2 - 0.4, and 1.8 - 2.8 ppm for carbon, hydrogen, and nitrogen atoms, respectively.
+The corresponding RMSD values predicted by several empirical chemical shift predictors range between 0.7-1.1, 0.2-0.4, and 1.8-2.8 ppm for carbon, hydrogen, and nitrogen atoms, respectively.

-2 Introduction
+Subjects Biophysics, Computational Biology Keywords Protein structure, NMR, Chemical shifts, Quantum chemistry

+INTRODUCTION

-Chemical shifts hold valuable structural information that is being used more and more in the determination and refinement of protein structures and dynamics [21] with the aid of empirical shift predictors such as CamShift [13], Sparta+ [26], ShiftX2 [10], PPM_One [16], and shAIC [22].
-These methods are typically based on approximate physical models with adjustable parameters that are optimized by minimizing the discrepancy between experimental and predicted chemical shifts computed using protein structures derived from x-ray crystallography.
+Chemical shifts hold valuable structural information that is being used more and more in the determination and refinement of protein structures and dynamics (Mulder & Filatov, 2010; Raman et al., 2010; Lange et al., 2012; Bratholm et al., 2015; Robustelli et al., 2010) with the aid of empirical shift predictors such as CamShift (Kohlhoff et al., 2009), Sparta+ (Shen & Bax, 2010), ShiftX2 (Han et al., 2011), PPM_One (Li & Brüschweiler, 2015) and shAIC (Nielsen, Eghbalnia & Nielsen, 2012).
+These methods are typically based on approximate physical models with adjustable parameters that are optimized by minimizing the discrepancy between experimental and predicted chemical shifts computed using protein structures derived from X-ray crystallography.
 The agreement with experiment is quite remarkable with RMSD values around 1, 0.3, and 2 ppm for carbon, hydrogen, and nitrogen atoms.
+Chemical shift predictions based on quantum mechanical (QM)

+Submitted 25 August 2015 Accepted 1 October 2015 Published 20 October 2015

+Corresponding author Jan H. Jensen, jhjensen@chem.ku.dk,

+Academic editor Freddie Salsbury Jr

+Additional Information and Declarations can be found on page 15

+DOI 10.7717/peerj.1344

+Copyright 2015 Larsen et al.

+Distributed under Creative Commons CC-BY 4.0

+OPEN ACCESS

-Chemical shift predictions based on quantum mechanical (QM) calculations (mostly density functional theory, DFT) are becoming increasingly feasible for small proteins [37],[38],[7],[28] and Vila, Scheraga and co-workers have gone on to develop a DFT-based chemical shift predictor for $C\alpha$ and $C\beta$ atoms called CheShift-2 [19].
+calculations (mostly density functional theory, DFT) are becoming increasingly feasible for small proteins (He, Wang & Merz, 2009; Zhu, He & Zhang, 2012; Zhu, Zhang & He, 2013; Exner et al., 2012; Sumowski et al., 2014; Swails et al., 2015) and Vila, Scheraga and co-workers have gone on to develop a DFT-based chemical shift predictor for C α and C β atoms called CheShift-2 (Martin et al., 2013).
 Generally, these QM-based methods yield chemical shifts that deviate significantly more from experiment than the empirical methods, with RMSD values that generally are at least twice as large.
-However, many of these studies have also shown that the empirical methods are less sensitive to the details of the protein geometry and that QM-based chemical shift predictors may be more suitable for protein refinement [23] [28], [19], [5].
+However, many of these studies have also shown that the empirical methods are less sensitive to the details of the protein geometry and that QM-based chemical shift predictors may be more suitable for protein refinement (Parker, Houk & Jensen, 2006; Sumowski et al., 2014; Vila et al., 2009; Christensen et al., 2013).